 If you'd like to try using toothpaste to prevent cold sores, apply a thin smear of a white, non-gel toothpaste to the place where you feel the itching or tingling that precedes a cold sore.
 Apply the paste before going to sleep at night and every hour or couple of hours during the day.
 To remove the toothpaste, wipe it with a soft facecloth soaked in warm water.
 You can also use toothpaste in the same way to help dry out the blisters if the cold sore appears, and return your skin to normal quickly.

-According to a research study published on the US National Library of Medicine, National Institutes of Health, cold sores are caused by viruses in nerve cells in the lips.
-These are usually kept in check by our immune system.
-They are more likely to lead to cold sores if your immune system is weakened.
-The main possible triggers include sunlight and artificial UV light among others.
+According to the University of Michigan, sunlight is a trigger for cold sores, so covering the skin around the lips with sunblock every day reduces the risk of an outbreak.
 In addition, stress, fatigue, and even an upset stomach may trigger a cold sore.
 Unfortunately, no natural remedies have been proven to be effective in the treatment or prevention of cold sores, but taking care of yourself and paying attention to what triggers your cold sores may help you stay one step ahead.

-Prevention is better than a cure, and cold sores are usually a sign of stress or poor oral health.
+Prevention is better than a cure, and cold sores usually give sufferers a warning that they're about to pay a visit.
 Smearing toothpaste on the itchy or tingly patch won't do any harm, and it may prevent the cold sore from making an appearance.